rolobio/DictORM/README.md

 # person table built using: (id SERIAL PRIMARY KEY, name TEXT)
 >>> Person = db['person']

-# PgPyDict relies on primary keys to successfully Update a row in the 'person'
+# DictORM relies on primary keys to successfully Update a row in the 'person'
 # table.
 The primary keys found are listed when the Person object is printed.
 >>> Person
 PgPyTable(dave, ['id',])